(lix i SEN a tide)

 There are no dosage adjustments provided in the manufacturer’s labeling (has not been studied); however, dosage adjustment not likely as hepatic impairment is not expected to affect lixisenatide pharmacokinetics.

 Subcutaneous: Administer subcutaneously in the abdomen, thigh, or upper arm.
 Rotate injection sites for each dose; do not use the same site for each injection.
 Administer within one hour before the first meal of the day, preferably the same meal each day.
-If dose is missed, administer within one hour of next meal.
 Solution should appear clear and colorless; do not use if particulate matter or coloration is seen.

 Individualized medical nutrition therapy (MNT) based on ADA recommendations is an integral part of therapy (ADA 2016b).